 - miniCEP290 (LCA10): This program, which we refer to as the miniCEP290 program, is targeting LCA10, which is associated with mutations in the CEP290 gene.
 In July 2019, we entered into a license agreement with the University of Massachusetts, or UMass, for exclusive development and commercialization rights to this program.
 The sponsored research has yielded a number of minigene constructs that show encouraging results when tested in a mouse model.
-UMMS is conducting additional experiments to optimize constructs, which were delayed because of restrictions placed by UMMS on animal research activities as a result of the COVID-19 pandemic.
-We currently expect to identify a lead construct in the fourth quarter of 2020 or early 2021. - miniABCA4 (STGD1): This program, which we refer to as the miniABCA4 program, is targeting STGD1, which is associated with mutations in the ABCA4 gene.
+UMMS has conducted additional experiments to optimize constructs, which were delayed during 2020 because of restrictions placed by UMMS on animal research activities as a result of the COVID-19 pandemic.
+We have recently identified a lead construct from this program and are considering development plans for this program. - miniABCA4 (STGD1): This program, which we refer to as the miniABCA4 program, is targeting STGD1, which is associated with mutations in the ABCA4 gene.
 UMMS generated and evaluated several ABCA4 minigene constructs in both in vitro and in vivo experiments, which yielded what we believe to be encouraging results.
-UMMS is conducting additional experiments to optimize the constructs.
-We expect to receive additional results from the miniABCA4 program in early 2021. - miniUSH2A (USH2A-related IRDs): This program, which we refer to as the miniUSH2A program, is targeting IRDs associated with mutations in the USH2A gene, including Usher 2A and USH2A-associated non-syndromic autosomal recessive retinitis pigmentosa.
-Some of the activities in this program were delayed as a result of the closure of UMMS animal research laboratories due to the COVID-19 pandemic.
-We expect to receive preliminary results in early 2021.
+We expect to receive additional results from the miniABCA4 program during the second quarter of 2021. - miniUSH2A (USH2A-related IRDs): This program, which we refer to as the miniUSH2A program, is targeting IRDs associated with mutations in the USH2A gene, including Usher 2A and USH2A-associated non-syndromic autosomal recessive retinitis pigmentosa.
+Some of the activities in this program were delayed during 2020 as a result of the closure of UMMS animal research laboratories due to the COVID-19 pandemic.
+We expect to receive preliminary results from this program during the second half of 2021.